wwylele/teakra/src/register.md

 18-bit program counter, address for loading instructions from the program memory.
 It is increamented by 1 or 2, depending on the instruction length, on every instruction.
 It is post-incrementing from instructions' view, i.e. when referencing the `pc` value in an instruction, the value is always the address of the *next* instruction.

-The value of `pc` can theoretically be accessed by all opcodes that accept oprand `Register` as source.
+The value of `pc` can theoretically be accessed by all opcodes that accept operand `Register` as source.
 However, most of these opcodes and other registers in `Register` use 16-bit data bus, so it is unclear how the convertion works, or whether it works at all.
 Only the opcode `mov pc a0/a1` is well tested and implemented: it is full 18-bit transfer.
 Other code path that access `pc` via `Register` is currently marked as unreachable.
 On a side node, the TeakLite architecture only has a 16-bit `pc` register, where transferring `pc` value via 16-bit data base makes more sense.

 `pc` value can be pushed to / popped from the stack as two words.
 The word order is specified by the `cpc` register.